lidaof/modbedtools/README.md

 For data provided methylated bases, given a reference genome fasta sequence, add the unmethylated bases from genome sequence as background, **this assumes all other specified bases from genome are unmethylated/unmodified**.

-The input file should be in bed format, the last column saves the comma separated relative base position with modification (0 based).
+The input file should be in bed format, the last 2 columns save the comma separated relative base positions with modifications (0 based).

 example input: